mholling/nswtopo/README.markdown

     - nsw/topographic
     - route.kml
     nsw.topographic.contours-10m:
       stroke: black         # change contour colour to black
     route:
       opacity: 0.5          # set the route overlay to 50% opacity ...
       stroke: "#0000CC"     # ... with a blue colour ...
       stroke-width: 1.0     # ... a 1.0 millimetre width ...
-      dash: 4 1          # ... and dashed with 4mm dash and 1mm space.
+      stroke-dasharray: 4 1 # ... and dashed with 4mm dash and 1mm space.

 If a topographic layer contains several different colours or feature categories, you may need to override the colours according to category.
 For example, to change the colour of sealed and unsealed roads: